widged/gb-elm-language/en/type/02-function.md

 * Anonymous functions:`(\ x y -> (x + y) / 2)`

 `->` is used to separate the arguments and return value in the types of functions.
 It's pronounced "goes to".
 So for example, `String.length : String -> Int` is pronounced "string-dot-length has type String goes to Int".
-You just read left to right, like an English sentence.
-Oh and by the way, `String.length` means the `length` function in the `String` module.
-Whenever a capital letter is followed by a dot, it's a module, not a type.
+You just read left to right, like an English sentence..

 Things get interesting with multiple arrows, for example, `update : Action -> Model -> Model`.
 This function takes an Action and a Model as arguments (in that order), and returns a Model.
 Or, "update has type Action goes to Model goes to Model."

 What's really going on is that the type annotation is telling you about *partial application*: you can give a function only some of its arguments, and get a function as a result.
 You can always get the new function's type annotation by covering up part of the left side of the original function's annotation.

 ```elm
 example : Model -> Model